As a Christian university, Bethel believes that spiritual life is a big part of what it means to be a human being.

 - If students do not meet the semester requirement, a $10.00 non-compliance fee for each required worship service will be the default option.
 All money collected will go towards Bethel community service projects.

-- In extreme hardship cases, the Dean of Student Life, James Stewart, will grant exemptions from attending the weekly services on a case by case basis.
-Dean Stewart can be reached at email@example.com or (731) 352-4093.
-His office is located at L112 in the Vera Low Center for Student Enrichment.
+- In extreme hardship cases, the Dean of Student Life who will grant exemptions from attending the weekly services on a case by case basis.

 Communion Services are every Thursday at 11:00 AM in Cole Chapel on the third floor of Campbell Hall.